crcx/retroforth/doc/RETRO-Book.md

 To set a buffer as the active one use `buffer:set`.
 This takes an address.

 The buffer will be assumed to be empty.
-The inital value will be set to ASCII:NULL.
+The initial value will be set to ASCII:NULL.

 ## Add Value